devonyu/taskr/README.md

 ## Usage example

 Developer is in need to organize specific tasks to help with workload management and prioritizing specific features and business logic.
-A user can create tasks and assign specific atrributes to said task in order to help them with their workflow
+A user can create tasks and assign specific attributes to said task in order to help them with their workflow

 > Example Cases:
 > - Given a specific business need, a feature or bug fix may be required by next week,  a user can create tasks and assign a target date with a specific priority.